Forex Training - Introduction to Forex Trading

 Pluses: This strategy works in theory but more often than not, fails in practice.
 Quick profits can be made with the ability to spot a price trend when it happens.

 Negatives: Large investments are needed to leverage a decent profit.
 More often than not, however, the risk isn’t worth the losses that often occur.

 Medium-Term Forex traders

-Medium-term forex traders plan to hold onto positions for a longer period of time, enough to take advantage of better technical situations.
+Medium-term forex traders plan to hold onto positions for a longer period, enough to take advantage of better technical situations.

 Negatives: There are fewer of these opportunities to take advantage of so they are harder to find.

 Long-term forex traders hold their investments for the long haul, either months or years.
 These investors base their decisions on long-term factors.

 Pluses: Long-term profits are more reasonable since this strategy is based on more reliable fundamental factors.